At-Home Covid-19 Tests Are Here, But Can You Trust Them?

 Beware of scams

-For the time being, avoid any at-home test you see: None have been authorized by the FDA.
 “I would only trust a home test that has received EUA (Emergency Use Authorization) clearance from the FDA or is FDA approved, and only if the instructions on sample collection were very detailed and explicit,” says Dr. Long.
 “People need to understand how critical proper sample collection is to diagnosing Covid-19.”
 You can find the products and tests that have been given an EUA authorization on the FDA’s website.

-Given that there’s no specific treatment or therapy yet for Covid-19, a test may not be necessary if you have relatively mild symptoms.
+A test may not be necessary if you have relatively mild symptoms.
 “If you are stable enough to stay home, you don’t necessarily need to know you have Covid-19 because it will not change your management,” says Dr. Long.
 Even if you’re sick and have symptoms like a mild fever and cough, you should be staying home, he adds.

 And if you’re not ill, the advice is still to stay at home.